Koosh18/AskDrive/README.md

 ---

-## 🔧 Quick Start
+## ⚡ Quick Start

-1. **Install Extension:** Load the unpacked extension in Chrome.
+1. **Install Extension** – Load the unpacked extension in Chrome.
-2. **Sign In:** Click **Sign in with Google** to connect your Drive.
+2. **Sign In** – Click **Sign in with Google** to connect your Drive.
-3. **Select File:** Pick a file from your Drive dropdown.
+3. **Select File** – Pick a file from the Drive dropdown.
-4. **Ask Questions:** Type your query and see AI-powered answers.
+4. **Ask Questions** – Type your query and get AI-powered answers.
-5. **View History:** Check previous Q&A for each file.
+5. **View History** – Review past Q&A for each file.

 ---

 ## 📝 Notes

-- Designed for **easy, instant interaction** with your documents.
+- Designed for **instant, hassle-free interaction** with your documents.
-- Minimal setup required – just sign in and start asking.
+- Minimal setup – just sign in and start asking.
-- Demo videos and images give a clear idea of how the extension works.
+- Demo videos and screenshots give a clear idea of the user experience.

 ---

 ## 🤝 Contributing

 - Fork the repository
-- Make your changes
+- Make your improvements
 - Test thoroughly
 - Submit a pull request

 ---

 ## 📄 License

 This project is licensed under the **MIT License** – see the LICENSE file for details.